War in Ukraine: Measures for researchers

 Scholars at Risk (fast track) and supplementary grants for hiring researchers from Ukraine

-Due to the great demand for funding for researchers from Ukraine, the 9,000,000 francs made available by the SNSF have already been exhausted.
-For the time being, the SNSF cannot accept any further applications for supplementary grants for researchers from Ukraine.
+Due to the high demand for funding for researchers from Ukraine, the 9,000,000 francs made available by the SNSF in 2022 have already been exhausted.
+The SNSF cannot accept any further applications for supplementary grants for researchers from Ukraine.
 Proposals to support a Scholars at Risk placement are still possible, but they must adhere to the general process for such proposals, including a prior assessment by Scholars at Risk in New York.

 a) Who is eligible for these additional measures?